 Reviewed by Galen Strickland

 This is Charles Douglas Hayes' first novel, his other books being non-fiction explorations of the process of self-education.
 He is a long-time resident of Alaska, which is the setting for much of the action in this novel.
 An ex-Marine and former police officer, he has worked more than twenty years in the oil industry as well.
-In 1987 Hayes founded Autodidactic Press, the publisher of this novel and most if not all of his other books.
+In 1987 Hayes founded Autodidactic Press, the publisher of Portals in a Northern Sky and most if not all of his other books.
 His stated goal is to promote education "not as something you get but as something you take."
 If his non-fiction is as profound and readable as this fiction, then I would have to say they would be well worth pursuing.

 Even though there is an SF element to the plot it is on the periphery, and as in many other genre works is used mainly to set the stage for the story the author wishes to tell.
 In this case the main thrust of the story has to do with Hayes' passions of self-education and self-reliance, along with some profound thoughts on the possibilities - or lack thereof - of fate and destiny.
 He has skillfully interwoven the tales of several generations of related persons with those of their descendants in our near future.
 From an unnamed Russian trapper mauled by a bear in the Alaskan frontier to an ex-Civil War officer hired as a wagon-train scout, from a young Ohio-born woman on that wagon-train trek to her great-great grandson, a Dallas police officer, from a young Wall Street whiz-kid who quits his job and hitchhikes to Alaska to the philosophical bookstore owner who gives him a ride, the fortunes and misfortunes of these remarkable characters intertwine with each other and build to a memorable climax.